| Canonical name | semantic-threat-intelligence |

 and resolve flagged prompts.
 Resolved threats are written to the

-- Programmatically, call
+prompt_injectionstable for your tenant. - Programmatically, call

-writes to the generic embedding table; for adversarial signal use
+POST /api/v1/vector/add-embedding.
+This writes to the generic embedding table; for adversarial signal use the workbench so the entry shows up undersemantic-threat-intelligence.

-You can categorize ingestions with a category and severity so
+category and severity so

 termination rules can target specific severities.